oscarqjh/latex-starter/README.md

 - If you prefer not to install a local TeX distribution, you can import all files in `/template` folder into Overleaf:
   1. Create a new project on Overleaf and choose "Upload Project".
   2. Upload the contents of `template` folder (all `.tex`, `.cls`, `.bib`, and `assets/` files).
 Overleaf will compile the project online.

+## Available templates

+- `simple1` — see `templates/simple1/README.md` for features, files, options, and usage.

+## Example

+- See `/template/paper.tex` for a complete example with template content that you can replace with your own research.
+  The corresponding generated pdf is `/template/paper.pdf`.
+- `/examples` contains some academic reports I wrote using this template.

 ## License